The One About Humanity

 Sparking curiosity and change.

 As I mentioned in the previous newsletter Apple's WWDC was this last week.
-In typically Apple fashion, it featured a few standard hardware and software announcements, including a new Mac Pro, the end of iTunes, and iPadOS.
+In typical Apple fashion, it featured a few standard hardware and software announcements, including a new Mac Pro, the end of iTunes, and iPadOS.
 As expected, the announcements were quite polarizing.
 For more details and discussion, I recommend reading the write-ups from Ben Thompson (Stratechery) and M.G.
 Siegler.

 On a separate note, I have a new post coming.
 The post focuses on the changing landscape for startups and small businesses.
 So keep an eye out for the article.